-No support should be paid in respect of time spent in prison, unless LAs/SFW consider it appropriate in all the circumstances (regulations 70(7) and 73(9)).
-LAs/SFW have the discretion whether to pay full or partial support, or none at all whilst a student is in prison during an academic year.
-LAs/SFW should use their discretion where the stopping or recovery of payments will cause financial hardship to the student and prevent them from continuing with their course.
-In order to determine if a student should receive grants and loans for living costs for periods spent in prison, the LAs/SFW must have regard to the financial hardship not paying the support would cause and whether not paying the support would affect the student's ability to continue the course.
+No support should be paid in respect of time spent in prison, unless SFW consider it appropriate in all the circumstances (regulations 63(7) and 66(9)).
+SFW have the discretion whether to pay full or partial support, or none at all whilst a student is in prison during an academic year.
+SFW should use their discretion where the stopping or recovery of payments will cause financial hardship to the student and prevent them from continuing with their course.
+In order to determine if a student should receive grants and loans for living costs for periods spent in prison, SFW must have regard to the financial hardship not paying the support would cause and whether not paying the support would affect the student's ability to continue the course.
 They should therefore consider factors such as the student's ability to pay rent and other living expenses to enable them to continue with their course.
-It is expected that exercising this discretion would be appropriate when a student spends a very short time in prison.

-Please note: No maintenance or supplementary support is available for eligible prisoner students commencing a course on or after 1st September 2012, the only support available to these students is a tuition fee loan and fee grant.
+Please note: No maintenance or supplementary support is available for eligible prisoner students commencing a course on or after 1st September 2012.
+The only support available to these students is a tuition fee loan and fee grant.
 Please see the 'Assessing Eligibility' guidance document for full details on eligibility for this category of student.